 Today, VCU offers comprehensive undergraduate, master's, doctoral and professional programs and encompasses one of the largest academic health centers in the nation.
-With \$335 million in externally funded research awards for the 2020 fiscal year, VCU is one of only 71 institutions in the country with an academic medical center to be designated by the Carnegie Foundation as "Community Engaged" with "Highest Research Activity."
+With \$363 million in externally funded research awards for the 2021 fiscal year, VCU is one of only 67 universities nationwide classified by the Carnegie Foundation as an "R1 Doctoral University - Highest Research Activity," the foundation's highest ranking, as well as its prestigious "Community Engagement" status.
 Its centers and institutes of excellence support the university's research mission and involve faculty from multiple disciplines in the arts, public policy, biotechnology and health care discoveries.

-VCU enrolls more than 29,000 students in more than 200 degree and certificate programs in the arts, sciences and humanities.
-Twentytwo of the programs are unique in Virginia, many of them crossing the disciplines of VCU's 11 schools and five colleges.
-VCU has a fulltime instructional faculty of more than 2,500 who are nationally and internationally recognized for excellence in the arts, business, education, engineering, the humanities, the life sciences, social work and all the health care professions.
+VCU enrolls more than 28,000 students in more than 200 degree and certificate programs in the arts, sciences and humanities.
+Twentynine of the programs are unique in Virginia, many of them crossing the disciplines of VCU's 11 schools and five colleges.
+VCU has a full-time instructional faculty of more than 2,100 who are nationally and internationally recognized for excellence in the arts, business, education, engineering, the humanities, the life sciences, social work and all the health care professions.
 With more than 23,000 employees, VCU and VCU Health also have a significant impact on Central Virginia's economy.

-Through the guidance of its strategic plan, Quest 2025, VCU is working to meet the demands of diverse populations through impactful research and creativity, rigorous study, and extensive community engagement and is taking its place among the nation's premier urban, public research universities.
+Through the guidance of its strategic plan, Quest 2025, VCU serves diverse populations through impactful research and creativity, rigorous study, and extensive community engagement and is among the nation's premier urban, public research universities.